rafaelha/vscode-flamegraph/README.md

 1. Open a Python file in VS Code
 2. Press `Ctrl+Shift+P` (Windows/Linux) or `Cmd+Shift+P` (Mac) to open the command palette
-3. Select the command `Flamegraph: Profile active file with py-spy`
+3. Select the command `Flamegraph: Profile file with py-spy`

 That's it!